vignesh1011e/vignesh1011e/README.md

-# 💫 HI, I'm Vignesh
+# 📡 Hi, I'm Vignesh
   I am a Computer Science Engineering student specializing in AI & Data Science at Parul University.
 I am passionate about Python full-stack development, AI applications, and web technologies.
 I have worked on projects such as an Auction System (Bid & Buy), Anime Recommendation System, Swiggy Clone Application, and a Hand Gesture Controlled Laptop System using Python and OpenCV.
 My technical skills include Python, HTML, CSS, JavaScript, MySQL, Django, Flask, React, Firebase, AWS, Git/GitHub, and Tableau.
 Along with technical expertise, I possess strong problem-solving, communication, teamwork, and adaptability skills.
 I have also built automation bots using Python and Telegram Bot API and actively participate in web development and UI/UX design activities.

 ---